MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 100 * 25 * 4% = 2500 * 4% = 100.
 {% endhighlight %}

 If we save 2500 we get to withdraw 100 under the 4% rule.
-So 2500 would be enough to satisfy our spending using a 4% withdrawal.
+So 2500 would be enough to satisfy our spending using a 4% withdrawal strategy.

 You don't really need to remember all of this.
 The important point is that withdrawal rate, retirement portfolio value, and annual spending are linked together and from the withdrawal rate you can easily compute your retirement portfolio requirements.
 For 4% you need 25 times your annual spending.
 For 3.5% you need 28.6 times and for 3% you need 33.33.